VienThanh12/Project-Basic-Infor-Country/README.md

 # Weather & Infor - App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and REST API as well.

 ## Available Scripts